observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 ## How to Customize

-The [Observation Portal Project](https://github.com/observatorycontrolsystem/observation-portal-project) provides a forkable project that uses the `django_ocs_observation_portal` apps.
+The first level of customization comes from the instrument and observatory definations within Configuration Database.
+By using Generic Modes, Optical Path Elements, and custom validation_schema, a lot of unique validation rules can be added to the Observation Portal without modifying any code.
+For more advanced customization, the [Observation Portal Project](https://github.com/observatorycontrolsystem/observation-portal-project) provides a forkable project that uses the `django_ocs_observation_portal` apps.
 It supports customization via overwriting any serializer in the project, or overwritting the `as_dict` methods of all the Models which is used for generating API responses.
+Environmental variables defined in the [README](https://github.com/observatorycontrolsystem/observation-portal) are used to specify the dotpath of each override class or method.

-### Serializer Override
+### Serializer Overrides

 The serializers define the validation logic for all the models of the Observation Portal.
 Any serializer can be overwritten by defining a serializer class that subclasses the corresponding library serializer and overrides any serializer method - usually the `validate` method.
-Environmental variables defined in the [README](https://github.com/observatorycontrolsystem/observation-portal) are used to specify the dotpath of each serializer override.
 Here is an example serializer override that enforces that spectrograph instruments must include calibrations with their spectrum.

 ```python
 from rest_framework import serializers